Iowa congressional members, candidate call for action on baby formula shortage

 After hearing about the scarcity at his county meetings, Grassley wrote the FDA to ask what it is doing to address the shortage.

-He cited reports that at least 40 percent of baby formula supplies in the U.S. are completely depleted.
+He cited reports that at least 40% of baby formula supplies in the U.S. are completely depleted.
 Iowa was among six mostly Midwestern states where more than half of all baby formula was completely sold out during the week of April 24.

+“It’s pretty much looking for a needle in a haystack,” Rachel Beadle, who recently moved from Marion to Des Moines, told The Gazette in April.

 People are also reading…